๐Ÿ“˜Native American Narratives

 Why This Matters

 Don't just memorize which tribes used which techniques.
-Instead, focus on the principles each method demonstrates: symbiotic relationships, nutrient cycling, water conservation, and biodiversity preservation.
+Focus on the principles each method demonstrates: symbiotic relationships, nutrient cycling, water conservation, and biodiversity preservation.
 Understanding why these techniques work will help you connect agricultural practices to broader themes of Indigenous environmental philosophy, resistance to colonial disruption, and contemporary food sovereignty movements.

 Symbiotic Planting Systems

-These techniques leverage mutualistic relationships between plants—the understanding that certain species actively support each other's growth rather than competing for resources.
+These techniques leverage mutualistic relationships between plants: the understanding that certain species actively support each other's growth rather than competing for resources.

 Three Sisters Cultivation (Corn, Beans, Squash)